Here is everything you need to know about CalSavers

 How much will it cost my business?

 Your employees will pay administration fees to participate in the program.
-Depending on which investment options they select, your employees will be required to pay an annual fee ranging from 0.825 to 0.95%.
-The fee will be pulled directly from the assets in their Roth IRA.
+Depending on which investment options they select, your employees will be required to pay an annual fee ranging from 0.825 to 0.99%.² The fee will be pulled directly from the assets in their Roth IRA.
 CalSavers is completely free for employers.
-There are no employer fees and CalSavers does not allow for employer match contributions.
+It neither requires any employer fees nor employer match contributions.

 What are the alternatives to the CalSavers program?

 Employers can also choose to offer private retirement plans.
-The most common alternative is a 401(k) plan.
+A common alternative is a 401(k) plan.
 401(k) plans have higher contribution limits, allow for matching and profit-sharing, and offer both Traditional and Roth options.
-As a result, 401(k) plans would allow business owners and employees to potentially save more for retirement.
+As a result, 401(k) plans can enable business owners and employees to potentially save more for retirement.

 Is auto-enrollment available?